 Clinical nursing students are required to complete end of semester cumulative examinations and those scores will be counted as a percentage of the final course grade.
 Students must pass the general education and nursing laboratory and clinical courses with a grade of "C" or higher to continue in the program.
-Prerequisite and co-requisite course enrollment must be adhered to during completion of the nursing program.
+Pre-requisite and co-requisite course enrollment must be adhered to during completion of the nursing program.
 Grading guidelines and the nursing program grading scale are specifically addressed in the course syllabi, and Nursing Student Handbook issued upon program acceptance.
+Clinical/field/preceptor experiences require access to contracted clinical agencies.